wso2/docs-choreo-dev/en/docs/remote-apps/connect-remote-applications.md

 4. In the **Connect existing application** card, enter a name for the remote application (e.g., `HelloService`).

 5. Click **Next**.
-The Ballerina configurations with the application secret generated for the remote application are displayed.
+The Ballerina configuration with the application secret generated for the remote application is displayed.

-6. Copy the Ballerina configurations.
+6. Copy the Ballerina configuration.

 Now you have the application secret that you need to set up the Ballerina project of your remote application.